What Techniques Ensure a Flavorful and Moist Greek Lamb Kleftiko?

 The choice of meat is an integral part of any dish, and this holds true for Lamb Kleftiko.
 For this recipe, the leg of lamb is typically used due to its tender texture and rich flavor.
 It's a cut of meat that lends itself well to slow cooking, resulting in a succulent, melt-in-your-mouth dish.

-Sujet a lire : How Can You Make a Refreshing Brazilian Acai Bowl with Mixed Berries and Granola?
+A voir aussi : How Can You Make a Refreshing Brazilian Acai Bowl with Mixed Berries and Granola?

 To prepare the lamb, begin by making small incisions into the meat.
 This will allow the marinade to penetrate deeper into the lamb, thereby intensifying the flavor of the final dish.
 Stuff each cut with a slice of garlic for added aroma and taste.